danielrosehill/Better-Hashnode-Backups/README.md

 - For every post a folder is create (1)
 - Images is created as a subfolder.
 - The extracted images are nested within it.
-- The post itself is written to `index.md`
+- The post itself is written to `index.md`So I do not have that flag.

 ![alt text](images/folder-tree.png)